Ready to go! NCAA makes transfer Josh Belk eligible to play for Gamecocks in 2018

 South Carolina football finally got it’s answer from the NCAA.

 Josh Belk will play for the Gamecocks in 2018.
-There’s still no work on Jamel Cook
+There’s still no word on Jamel Cook

 USC had applied for waivers allowing both transfers to play in their first seasons on South Carolina’s roster.
 Both were four-star prospects and two big acquisitions off the offseason for Will Msuchamp’s staff.